-Have a Roaring Good Time at Lion Country Safari
+How to Have a Roaring Good Time at Lion Country Safari near West Palm Beach

 Just west of Palm Beach, you’ll find Lion Country Safari, America’s first drive-through wildlife preserve.
-Open since 1967, it offers the rare chance to get up close with wild creatures.
-But it offers a whole lot more too—rides, attractions, animal encounters and other adventures.
+Open since 1967, it offers the rare chance to get up close with wild lions.
+But it offers a whole lot more, too—rides, attractions, animal encounters and other adventures.

 Be part of the herd

 There’s something about cages and bars.
 Or more to the point, the lack of them.

 It feels good to watch zebras -- so close you can see their muzzles tremble as they munch grass – roaming in herds, just like they would in the wild.
 Or to spot the King of the Jungle, a lion, all eight feet of him, taking his version of a cat nap in the sun.